Arsenal's improvement obvious despite four minutes of madness in devastating Man City defeat

 Spare a thought for Mikel Arteta’s neighbours.

-Arsenal’s manager admitted before Saturday’s game against Manchester City that he would not be able to sit down while having to watch from home due to having to isolate after his positive test for Covid-19.
+Arsenal’s manager admitted before Saturday’s game against Manchester City that he would not be able to sit down while having to watch from home due to a positive test for Covid-19.

 Editors' Picks